 ‣ The board shall adopt continuing education requirements.

 ‣ The number of required continuing education hours would be limited to what is practical and realistic for licensees.

-These requirements are technically not continuing education.
-They are educational requirements.
-Why?
+Strictly speaking, these telemental health training requirements are not continuing education.
+They are a unique educational requirements.

 I will do my best to keep you current, but I can’t guarantee this information will not change.

-Second, the board does it’s best to apply all rules uniformly but having personally performed hundreds of audits there are other factors in evaluating CE certificates.
-What are CE requirements for GA LPC social workers and MFT?
-Here it is in detail:
+Second, the board does it’s best to apply all rules uniformly but having personally performed hundreds of audits there are other factors in evaluating ce certificates.

 Find the Continuing Education Rules

 For LAPC’s it helps to have a competent clinical supervisor to assist you understanding, but you are responsible for abiding by all board rules.
-Tap on this link to the Composite Board CE rules. the it will open in a new window.
-Attest to the copyright notice.
-Examine the index.
-Scroll down to Chapter 135-9 and open it.
-Here are the main points to remember:
+Chapter 135-9 “Continuing Education”

 Synchronous Ethics Continuing Education